ASB Classic Auckland

 Draw

-The draw for the 2022 singles and doubles competitions in Auckland can be viewed on the ATP and WTA websites (see links below).
+The draws for the 2026 singles and doubles competitions in Auckland will be available on the ATP and WTA websites shortly before the start of the tournament.

 How the prize money and points were split for the 2023 tournament is detailed below.